 3) Technical support teams

-Technical support teams comprise Subject Matter Experts who have the technical knowledge required to diagnose and resolve Incidents.
+Technical support teams consist of specialists who possess the necessary technical expertise to identify and address incidents.
 These teams are held responsible for investigating, troubleshooting, and applying fixes to restore the affected services.
 Here are some of their responsibilities:

 1) Responding to incident assignments promptly and acknowledging receipt